JunweiLiang/awesome_lists/README.md

     See [funding.md](./funding.md).

-2. Social Media / Academic Profiles
+2. Social Media / Academic Profiles (for both TTAPs and PhD students)

     It's important to have a platform to promote and discuss one's work other than at top conferences.
 In this list I aim to collect all kinds of social media sites where we could build our academic profiles.